wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/6-activity-feed.md

 }
 ```

 Each activity has a `type` property that must be unique in the app's manifest.
 This is how your API will send consistent notifications to your users.
 The `templateText` property contains the string that's used to display the alert message.
-You'll notice this is a parameterized string where your app can to define the parameters.
+You'll notice this is a parameterized string where your app can define the parameters.
 Parameters are indicated with the `{` and `}` characters.

 > [!NOTE]
 > A special parameter, `{actor}`, is always inserted by Microsoft Teams.
 It represents the name of the caller which is either the user or app that sent the activity feed notification.